Basics: An example workflow

 $ snakemake -np mapped_reads/A.bam

-in the working directory containing the Snakefile, we tell Snakemake to generate the target file mapped_reads/A.bam.
-Since we used the -n (or --dry-run) flag, Snakemake will only show the execution plan instead of actually performing the steps.
-The -p flag instructs Snakemake to also print the resulting shell command for illustration.
 To generate the target files, Snakemake applies the rules given in the Snakefile in a top-down way.
 The application of a rule to generate a set of output files is called job.
 For each input file of a job, Snakemake again (i.e. recursively) determines rules that can be applied to generate it.
 This yields a directed acyclic graph (DAG) of jobs where the edges represent dependencies.
 So far, we only have a single rule, and the DAG of jobs consists of a single node.
 Nevertheless, we can execute our workflow with

 $ snakemake --cores 1 mapped_reads/A.bam

-Step 2: Generalizing the read mapping rule
+Step 2: Generalizing rules

-Obviously, the rule will only work for a single sample with reads in the file data/samples/A.fastq.
-However, Snakemake allows generalizing rules by using named wildcards.
-Simply replace the A in the second input file and in the output file with the wildcard {sample}, leading to
+In your Snakefile, replace the A in the second input file and in the output file with the wildcard {sample}, leading to

 rule bwa_map: